sesteban951/sesteban951.github.io/_projects/tii.md

     </div>
 </div>
 <div class="caption">
-    Example simulation of the humanoid robot bending over.
+    Example <a href="https://mujoco.org/">Mujoco</a> simulation of the humanoid robot bending over.
 The blue sphere is the COM of the robot and the red sphere is the projection of the COM onto the ground, which is carefully controlled to avoid tipping over.
 </div>

 ## Humanoid-Drone Interface